-A Core Collapse Supernova (Type II Supernova) is a Supernova (SN) caused by the collapse of the core of a star.
-It is identified by Hydrogen (H) Spectral Lines and happens to stars with 8 to around 60 solar masses.
-They are generally observed in HII Regions (HII) and spiral arms.
+A core collapse supernova (Type II supernova) is a supernova caused by the collapse of the core of a star.
+It is identified by hydrogen spectral lines and happens to stars with 8 to around 60 solar masses.
+They are generally observed in HII regions and spiral arms.

-As of 2017, Core Collapse Supernovae have yet to be convincingly simulated: if sufficiently large and fuel-depleted, a simulated star has collapsed into a Stellar Remnant, but the simultaneous generation of an explosion large enough to qualify as a supernova (on the order of 1 Foe) apparently depends on exotic processes, apparently requiring advances in simulations.
-Processes include Neutrino (ν) interactions, and perhaps General Relativity (GR).
-Simulation trials support the idea that a supernova may not always happen with a core collapse, depending on convection, Turbulence, spin, and magnetism.
+As of 2017, core collapse supernovae have yet to be convincingly simulated: if sufficiently large and fuel-depleted, a simulated star has collapsed into a stellar remnant, but the simultaneous generation of an explosion large enough to qualify as a supernova (on the order of 1 foe) apparently depends on exotic processes, apparently requiring advances in simulations.
+Processes include neutrino interactions, and perhaps general relativity.
+Simulation trials support the idea that a supernova may not always happen with a core collapse, depending on convection, turbulence, spin, and magnetism.